efazulkarim/efazulkarim/README.md

      🌱 I’m currently learning backend development
 💬 Ask me about anything
 📫 How to reach me: efazul.fayad1717@gmail.com
-⚡ Fun fact: I love playing games in my free time
+⚡ Fun fact: I love to learn about new things